God is a fountain flowing into itself St Dionysius

 in my view nothing but a projective concept of a rare state of being within man's own event

 horizon.
-God abides in the complexity of the human brain as super consciousnes.
+God abides in a concentrated form in the complexity of the human brain as super consciousnes.

 Let us sum up.
 The 'variability' of consciousness is, at its core